 And finally, Stone confirms the obvious suspicion that heat affects these images post-printing (given that heat is creates the print in the first place).
 When he held a print up to a hot light bulb, the colors became altered.
 If you'll remember, it takes temperatures of at least 212 degrees Fahrenheit (100 degrees Celsius) to activate crystals in Zink paper.
 Although photos are unlikely to experience these temperatures normally, it's best to keep them away from hot areas, like the oven or stove.
 Unlike with thermal fax paper, temperatures are unlikely to get hot enough in a sun-baked car to affect Zink paper.

-For more information on your camera, cell phone and other everyday technology, peruse the links on the next page.
+For more information on your camera, cell phone and other everyday technology, peruse the links below.